GDevelopApp/GDevelop-examples/examples/city-builder/README.md

-Show how to evaluate distance by roads to define rules for city builders
+Shows how to evaluate the distances between multiple types of objects such as roads or rivers to define rules for city builders.